reduxjs/react-redux/docs/api/proxy-based-tracking.md

 state.foo
 ```

-So, if the state shape is defined initiall and never changed, it should be fine.
+So, if the state shape is defined initially and never changed, it should be fine.

 `Object.key()` and `in` operater is not supported.
 There might be other cases that polyfill doesn't support.